 Cards against Developers: How to play online

 During the Corona outbreak, a lot of people have to stay home in quarantine.
-Very often, people meet via online meetings – and what is better than playing a little round of cards against humanity?
+As a result, people often meet via online meetings – and what is better than playing a little round of cards against humanity?

 Below you can find some links to Cards against Humanity web applications: